silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 		}
 	}

-and the following configuration
+And the following configuration..

+	:::yml
 	name: MyController
 	---
 	MyController:
 	  dependencies:
 	    permissions: %$PermissionService
 	Injector:
 	  PermissionService:
 	    class: RestrictivePermissionService
 	    properties:
 	      database: %$MySQLDatabase
 	  MySQLDatabase
 	    constructor:
 	      0: 'dbusername'
 	      1: 'dbpassword'

-calling
+Calling..

 	:::php
 	// sets up ClassName as a singleton
 	$controller = Injector::inst()->get('MyController');

-would
+Would setup the following

-* Create an object of type MyController
+* Create an object of type `MyController`
 * Look through the **dependencies** and call get('PermissionService')
-* Load the configuration for PermissionService, and create an object of type RestrictivePermissionService
+* Load the configuration for PermissionService, and create an object of type `RestrictivePermissionService`
-* Look at the properties to be injected and look for the config for MySQLDatabase
+* Look at the properties to be injected and look for the config for `MySQLDatabase`
-* Create a MySQLDatabase class, passing dbusername and dbpassword as the parameters to the constructor
+* Create a MySQLDatabase class, passing dbusername and dbpassword as the parameters to the constructor.

-### Testing with Injector in a sandbox environment
+## Testing with Injector

 In situations where injector states must be temporarily overridden, it is possible to create nested Injector instances which may be later discarded, reverting the application to the original state.
+This is done through `nest` and `unnest`.

 This is useful when writing test cases, as certain services may be necessary to override for a single method call.

-For instance, a temporary service can be registered and unregistered as below:

 	:::php
 	// Setup default service